Frequently Asked Questions of New Students

 How often should I check my Pepperdine E-mail?

 Frequently!
 The University will use this address to communicate with you about classes, deadlines and all official information.
-Also, if you want to communicate with us via e-mail, you should use the Pepperdine system as it is the only one we consider to be officially from you.
+Also, if you want to communicate with us via e-mail, you should use your Pepperdine email as it is the only one we consider to be officially from you.

 Is there a pre-enrollment reading/writing assignment?